 But one thing I’ve noticed over the years is that no one mentions that you can use castile soap very wrong, very easily.
-A bad run-in with castile soap can make or break you when first starting your natural lifestyle switch.
+A bad run-in with castile soap can make or break you when first starting your clean beauty switch.
 It almost broke me.

 If you have yet to dive into the lovely uses of castile soap, or if you’re having issues with this popular natural ingredient, you’re in the right place.
-Read on to see how to use castile soap the right way in hair and skin care!
+Read on to see the benefits of castile soap if used the right way in hair and skin care!

 Pin this image for later!